-Château-Chalon is a picturesque village perched on the edge of a cliff, watching for centuries over the entrance to its neighboring blind valleys.
+Château-Chalon is a picturesque village perched on the edge of a cliff, watching for centuries over the surrounding blind valleys.

-Apart from its spectacular setting, Château-Chalon’s abbey and its ancient buildings are very charming.
-In addition to the “most beautiful villages of France” label, Château-Chalon is one of Franche-Comté’s “characterful villages” so it would be a pity to miss it if you are around.
+Apart from the village’s spectacular setting, Château-Chalon’s abbey and its ancient buildings are very lovely.
+In addition to the ‘most beautiful villages of France’ label, Château-Chalon is one of Franche-Comté’s ‘characterful villages.’

-At the end of a street, after crossing a yard, we find ourselves on the school benches … !
-This is the School of the Past (l’École d’Autrefois), kept intact for the last 70 years and which can be visited as a museum.
+At the end of the main street, behind the abbey, there’s l’Ecole d’Autrefois (the School of the Past).
+This the village’s former school kept intact for the last 70 years and used today as a museum.

 In this school, you can try to write with the quill, read old books or write on the blackboard.
-We have some fun playing the teacher and the bad students with the other visitors, everybody finds immediately his role!
+Visitors like to play the teacher and the bad students, at l’Ecole d’Autrefois everybody immediately finds his role!

-L’École d’Autrefois is one of the coolest things to do in Jura France.
-Click here for opening times and other info (website in French).
+L’École d’Autrefois is one of the top things to do in Jura, France.
+Click here for the opening times and other info (website in French).

-Dole was the capital of the County of Burgundy, which was independent of France until King Louis XIV annexed it to the crown in the 17th century.
-Dole is also known to be the birthplace of the famous scientist Louis Pasteur, and you still can visit the house-museum where he spent the first years of his life.
+Dole was the County of Burgundy’s capital, independent of France until King Louis XIV annexed it to the crown in the 17th century.
+Dole is also known to be the birthplace of the famous scientist Louis Pasteur, and you can visit the house-museum where he spent the first years of his life.

 Today Dole is a picturesque city bordered by the Doubs river, a city of canals and an interesting architecture from the 16th century.
 Dole’s old center is a confusion of alleyways edged by Renaissance homes with turrets and courtyards.

-Dole’s main sights include the Collégiale Notre-Dame, l’Hôtel-Dieu, or rue du Collège de l’Arc.
-But again, this is a place to forget the maps and get lost enjoying its streets and canals, full of surprises.
+The list of Dole’s main tourist attractions includes the Collégiale Notre-Dame, l’Hôtel-Dieu, and rue du Collège de l’Arc.
+But this is a place where you will like to forget the maps and get lost enjoying its picturesque streets and canals, full of surprises.